ORESoftware/hot-reloading-for-the-web-manifesto/index.md

-Here are the requirements of a modern web front-end hot-reloading system:
+Here are the requirements of a modern web-front-end hot-reloading system:

-(1) Does not require a page refresh; developers should be able to make changes to their codebase and see the changes reflected in the UI immediately.
+1. Does not require a page refresh; this is obvious for those familiar with HL;
+developers should be able to make changes to their codebase and see the changes reflected in the UI immediately.

-(2) Loads new code into the runtime (HTML, CSS, JS) without any changes to state in JavaScript - the code changes, the data should not change.
+2. Loads new code into the runtime (HTML, CSS, JS) without any changes to state in JavaScript - the code changes;
+the data should not change.

-(3) Maximize the amount of the codebase that can be hot-reloaded, so as to minimize the amount of information the developer has to hold in their head as to what can and cannot be hot-reloaded.
+3. Maximize the amount of the codebase that can be hot-reloaded, so as to minimize the amount of information the developer has to hold in their head as to what can and cannot be hot-reloaded.

-(4) Works in a predictable, consistent manner, without any real contingincies or bugs.
+4. Works in a predictable, consistent manner, without any real contingincies or bugs.

-(5) Requires minimal if not zero onus on the front-end developer to adhere to certain coding patterns or constraints;
+5. Requires minimal if not zero onus on the front-end developer to adhere to certain coding patterns or constraints;
 that is to say - hot-reloading features should work with near zero-configuration and constraints on the front-end.

-(6) Can work across different IDE's (is agnostic); that is, backend support for hot-reloading (most likely websockets) should be agnostic.
+6. Can work across different IDE's; that is, backend support for hot-reloading (most likely websockets) should be IDE agnostic.

-(7) Should be platform independent - support for Windows and *nix (where MacOS is a *nix flavor).
+7. Should be platform independent - support for Windows and *nix (where MacOS is a *nix flavor).

-(8) Can work in all browsers; that is to say it is browser independent.
+8. Can work in all browsers; that is to say it is browser independent.

-(9) Requires minimum serverside configuration to enable front-end hot-reloading.
+9. Requires minimum server-side configuration to enable front-end hot-reloading.
+Hot reloading should be easy to "turn on" and "turn off" on the part of the developer.

+10. Hot-reloading should be available in "development mode", but safely disabled by default in "production mode".